Syknapse/My-Learning-Tracker/log.md

 |Date|Learnt, thoughts, progress, ideas, links|
 |:---:|:---|

+## 27 Nov 17

+In the last few days I have learnt the basics of AJAX and some more GIT on Tree House.
+Also installed VS Code, read documentation and watched tutorial videos and started using it.

 ## 22 Nov 17

 Completed [Workflow Tools for Web Developers](https://www.lynda.com/Web-Design-tutorials/Workflow-Tools-Web-Development/533305-2.html) by [Christina Truong](https://twitter.com/christinatruong).
 Very useful.